xieyuheng/fidb-zero/docs/diary/2023-03-06-http-reverse-proxy-server.md

-My aim is to run local HTTP server (without a public IP), and use a HTTP reverse proxy server to make the local server publicly available on the internet.
+My aim is to run local HTTP server (without a public IP), and use a HTTP reverse proxy server to make the local server publicly available to the internet.

-Our current solution for such a HTTP reverse proxy server is the following (let's call it solution 1):
+Our current solution for such a HTTP reverse proxy server is the following:

 ```
 HTTP reverse proxy server =
   HTTP server + channel server (over TCP or UDP)
 ```

-We talk about "over TCP" in this document,
-"over TCP" will be studied in another document.
+In this document, we will only talk about "over TCP", "over TCP" will be studied in another document.

 The network is the following: